Deidamia (daughter of Lycomedes): Literature

 The tragedians Euripides and Sophocles, both of whom date to the 5th century BC, each composed a work titled Skyroi, in which Deidamia was an important figure.
 In a poem in the Greek Anthology, she was instead referred to as Pyrrha.

+An anonymous Latin author of the 11th century created a verse epistle, Deidamia Achilli, in the style of Ovid's Heroides, in which Deidamia complains to Achilles about her abandonment.